 SECTION 14.
 Political Solicitation.

-An officer, employee, or municipal candidate may not request, or authorize, anyone else to request that any subordinate, or potential future subordinate, participate, or not participate, in any political activity, including the making of a campaign contribution.
+An officer, employee, or municipal candidate may not request or authorize anyone else to request that any subordinate, or potential future subordinate, participate, or not participate, in any political activity, including the making of a campaign contribution.

-An officer, employee, or municipal candidate may not engage in any political activity for the city: while on duty; or in uniform; using city funds, supplies, vehicles, or facilities, in uniform; or during any period of time during which they are normally expected to perform services for the city, for which compensation is paid.
+An officer, employee, or municipal candidate may not engage in any political activity for the city: while on duty; or in uniform; using city funds, supplies, vehicles, or facilities, in uniform; or during any period of time during which they are normally expected to perform services for the city for which compensation is paid.

 COMMENT SECTION 15: Patronage involves the most basic conflict of interest in government: the conflict between holding power and acting in the public interest.
 A city government based on patronage cannot have a truly ethical environment, because most of its officers and employees are there on the basis of a quid pro quo/special consideration relationship, which is inconsistent with ethical governance.